-Summer of 2001 ment hard times in the resort
+Summer of 2001 ment hard times in the resort town of Detroit,

 Oregon.
-Months of drought, in the Pacific Northwest, brought low
+Months of drought, in the Pacific Northwest, brought low stream

-and boating.
-One would see "Save Our Lake" signs all over town.
+would see "Save Our Lake" signs all over town.

 Hard to say if they could ever convince the rest of the world to use less power, from the dam, so more water could be saved in their lake during dry years.
 It seemed like a case of the needs of one small community pitted against the thirst of a large region.

-Someone from the fairy conference, that I had
+Someone from the fairie conference,

 to the conference.
 "This boom could happen, two times per year, while

 behind cat food down at the store."